FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_data_plane_throughput.rst

 Multiple Loss Ratio search (MLRsearch) tests discover multiple packet throughput rates in a single search, reducing the overall test execution time compared to a binary search.
-Each rate associated with a distinct Packet Loss Ratio (PLR) criteria.
-In FD.io CSIT two throughput rates are
-discovered: Non-Drop Rate (NDR, with zero packet loss, PLR=0) and Partial Drop Rate (PDR, with PLR<0.5%).
+Each rate is associated with a distinct Packet Loss Ratio (PLR) criteria.
+In FD.io CSIT two throughput rates are discovered: Non-Drop Rate (NDR, with zero packet loss, PLR=0) and Partial Drop Rate (PDR, with PLR<0.5%).
 MLRsearch is compliant with :rfc:`2544`.

 Usage